mbathadavid/mbathadavid/README.md

 - 👋 Hi, I’m David Munyao Mbatha
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Web Technologies, i.e, Laravel, React JS
+- 🌱 I’m competent in software development using various technologies, i.e, PHP (Laravel and Codeignitor), Javascript (ReactJs, VueJs,Jquery), Python (Django), and Mobile app development (Flutter)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project idea
 - 📫 How to reach me ... mbathadavid3@gmail.com, 0748269865

 <!---